sdex/AndroidIDeditorV2/README.md

 ## Report an issue

-You can send an email from the app with the application logs, `settings_ssaid.xml` file, and some device information that could help identify and fix the issue.
+You can send an email from the app with the application logs, `settings_ssaid.xml` file, and some device information that could help identify and fix the issue:
-1. Click on the info icon at the top right corner and then click on the "Report an issue" button.
+1. Click on the three dots icon at the top right corner and then select the "Report an issue".
 2. Choose your email client, and write a message if you have something to add.
 3. Send the email.